Central Park Stroll

 ART 345 – PHASES exhibition-ART 345 NYC.

-2017 AMERICAN WATERCOLOR SOCIETY- '68th Street', was selected to be part of the American Watercolor Society's Traveling Exhibition
+2017 AMERICAN WATERCOLOR SOCIETY- '68th Street', Selected for the AWS Traveling Exhibition

 '2017 SPLASH 18 - '68th Street'